SakibAhmedShuva/Helpful-YOLOv11-Actions/README.md

 The notebook uses a custom dataset from Roboflow.
 The dataset is automatically downloaded using the Roboflow API during execution.

-## Training

-The model is trained with the following parameters:
-- Epochs: 600
-- Image size: 640x640
-- Batch size: 4
-- Workers: 4
-- Random seed: 101

 ## Usage

 1. Open the notebook in a Jupyter environment